Biothrax Side Effects

 Applies to anthrax vaccine adsorbed: suspension

-Along with its needed effects, anthrax vaccine adsorbed (the active ingredient contained in Biothrax) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by anthrax vaccine adsorbed (the active ingredient contained in Biothrax).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor or nurse immediately if any of the following side effects occur while taking anthrax vaccine adsorbed:More common
+If any of the following side effects occur while taking anthrax vaccine adsorbed, check with your doctor or nurse immediately:More common

 - Pain, redness, tenderness, or limited movement of the arm where the injection is given